AuralSAM2: Enabling SAM2 Hear Through Pyramid Audio-Visual Feature Prompting: Experiment

 \subsection{Comparing with SOTA Methods}

-\textbf{Results on Language-aided Audio-Visual Datasets.} As shown in Tab.~\ref{tab:ref_avs}, we evaluate our method on the Ref-AVS dataset\cite{wang2025ref} using audio-language-visual multi-modalities.
-With the Hiera\_base+ backbone, our approach outperforms GAVS~\cite{wang2024prompting} by 5.2\% in Jaccard in seen scenarios, demonstrating its enhanced ability to integrate complex audio-visual-text modalities.
-Additionally, it achieves improvements of 4.21\% in Jaccard and 4.65\% in F-score in unseen scenarios with respect to GAVS~\cite{wang2024prompting}, highlighting its superior generalisation capabilities.
-Finally, when upgrading to the Hiera\_l backbone, our method achieves an average improvement of 4.12\% in Jaccard compared the results with Hiera\_base+ backbone, as shown in Mix rows. \\ \textbf{Results on Audio-Visual Datasets.} In Tab.~\ref{tab:avs}, we evaluate our method on the AVSBench dataset~\cite{zhou2022audio, zhou2023audio} using audio-visual modalities.
-Within the SAM2 architecture using the Hiera\_base+ backbone, our approach outperforms re-implemented adapter-based methods~\cite{wang2024prompting, liu2024annotation}, achieving a Jaccard boost of 4.34\% over SAMA-AVS~\cite{liu2024annotation} and 3.91\% over GAVS~\cite{wang2024prompting} in the V1m~\cite{zhou2022audio} subset, demonstrating the effectiveness of cross-modal fusion in our framework.
-Additionally, our method outperforms the zero-shot approach~\cite{huang2024unleashing} by approximately 22.8\%, showing that our feature-level prompts potentially provide more effective guidance to SAM2 compared to visual prompts generated by external vision-language foundation models.
-Finally, upgrading our method to the Hiera\_l backbone yields an average improvement of 3.54\% in Jaccard.
+\textbf{Results on Ref-AVS Dataset.} As shown in Tab.~\ref{tab:ref_avs}, we evaluate our method on an audio-language-visual task.
+With the Hiera\_base+ backbone, our approach outperforms GAVS~\cite{wang2024prompting} by 5.2\% in Jaccard for seen scenarios, demonstrating an enhanced ability to integrate complex multi-modalities.
+Further, upgrading to the Hiera\_l backbone yields an average Jaccard improvement of 4.12\% compared to Hiera\_base+, as detailed in the 'Mix' rows.
+Additionally, our method (AuralFuser) can be directly integrated into SAM~\cite{ke2024segment}, improving over TSAM~\cite{radman2025tsam} by 4.17\% on the Seen average, highlighting its strong generalisation. \\ \textbf{Results on AVS Datasets.} In Tab.~\ref{tab:avs}, we evaluate our approach on the AVSBench dataset under the audio-visual setting.
+With the Hiera\_base+ backbone, our method surpasses adapter-based counterparts, achieving a 4.34\% Jaccard gain over SAMA-AVS~\cite{liu2024annotation} on the V1m subset, highlighting the effectiveness of our cross-modal fusion design.
+Moreover, our method outperforms the zero-shot baseline~\cite{huang2024unleashing} by 22.8\%, demonstrating that our feature-level prompts provide stronger guidance to SAM2 than external foundation models.
+Our method also improves the SAM~\cite{ke2024segment} architecture; for example, it boosts performance on the V1m subset by 2.12\% over SAMA-AVS~\cite{liu2024annotation} and 1.52\% over GAVS~\cite{wang2024prompting}, effectively mitigating the audio prompt dilution issue across different SAM families.